Fibroids Specialists, NYC

 Endometrial ablation is a minimally invasive, in-office procedure that disables the inside lining of the uterus to minimize bleeding.
 This procedure can stop your periods and is recommended when you don’t plan on having any more children.
 We use several techniques, including heat, electrical energy, cold, and Thermachoice (hot water).

 During a hysterectomy, we surgically remove your uterus, leaving your ovaries intact.
-We can, but don’t have to remove your cervix during your procedure.
+We can, but we don’t have to remove your cervix during your procedure.
 Leaving your ovaries in place allows your body to continue to produce hormones and prevent immediate menopause.
-We use minimally invasive procedures, including robotically-assisted (DaVinci)/ laparoscopic surgery, whenever possible.
+We use minimally invasive procedures, including robotically-assisted (DaVinci®)/ laparoscopic surgery, whenever possible.

 Magnetic resonance-guided fibroid ultrasound surgery (MRGFUS)